Subscribe 📩 for weekly psyche-activating perspectives

 Although anyone in the session can “call the end”, if they do so without attunement to the current state of the group, the group fails to follow their direction and continues with the Relateful Flow.
 As a result the facilitator often looks for a shift in the energy to signal a change in context.

-If there is a strong time-limit, such as a relatefulness night, coaching session, or online session, the facilitator will typically look for ways to speak this reality to the group a few minutes before the end.
+If there is a strong time-limit, such as a Relatefulness night, coaching session, or online session, the facilitator will typically look for ways to speak this reality to the group a few minutes before the end.
 Making the pending end-of-time common knowledge in the group usually helps bring about a sense of closing, while acknowledging that people will continue to be impacted by the session's events even after the official end.

 Occasionally the facilitator will lead a more directed closing ritual, such as breaking people into pairs to go back and forth finishing the stem of a sentence that can help generate insight and meaning from the session.
 These “sentence stems” usually reference themes surfaced during the practice, including but not limited to specific occurrences, interpretations, and people from the session.